search

 The joints of the rib's head.
 An inferior oblique view to the thorax with the rib cage cut made lateral to the angulus costae

-The ligamentum capitis costae radiatum usually consists of 3 bands – the upper band, attaching to the upper vertebra; the middle band, connecting the head of a rib with the intervertebral disc; and the lower band, attaching to the lower vertebra*.
+The ligamentum radiatum capitis costae usually consists of 3 bands – the upper band, attaching to the upper vertebra; the middle band, connecting the head of a rib with the intervertebral disc; and the lower band, attaching to the lower vertebra*.
 Please note that the radiate ligament does not surround the head circumferentially.
 Dorsally the joint of the rib's head is sealed by the loose and irregular fibers of the articular capsule.

 • * Darwish H H, et al. Radiate ligament shortening and idiopathic scoliosis.
 Saudi Med J, 2012, 33(1):1093–9.